Korean, Edit

 Theory of Monarchs

-71. Kings still exist.
-This is advice for those who walk the path of a king.
+41. Kings still exist.
+This is advice for those who walk the path of the king and a great epic for the king.

 ⑴ Irregulars exist in this world, distorting the space and time around them.
 May you understand the weight of your crowns.